Summary: A few weeks after getting engaged, Ginny moves into Harry's flat.

 "Yeah, that's how it got up here.
 Ginny's on the other we had to carry it upstairs."

-Harry and Ron carried the table to the lift and rode down to the basement were the storage units where.
-In Harry's there wasn't much.
+Harry and Ron carried the table to the lift and rode down to the basement where the storage units where.
+In Harry's, there wasn't much.
 A box of things of his parent's that he took from the house in Godric's Hollow, Teddy's old cot and high chair that he kept at his place, a box of Teddy's old toys, and a box of books that Harry had moved with him to his flat from the Burrow.